mirror/chromium/docs/windows_build_instructions.md

 blink to reduce build times, appropriate if you don't plan to debug blink.
 * `win_linker_timing = true` - this should not generally be set but can be helpful when trying to understand build times or incremental linking failures.
+* `win_compiler_timing = true` - this should not generally be set but can be used to understand and perhaps optimize slow compiles.

 In addition, Google employees should consider using goma, a distributed compilation system.
 Detailed information is available internally but the